Galley Fare on Sailaway Alaska Tours – Fresh, Hearty, and Wholly Alaskan

 -

 Yes, and with enthusiasm.
-If you reel in a salmon or halibut, we’ll clean it, cook it, and serve it however you’d like: grilled, pan-seared, chowder, or even ceviche if it’s fresh enough.
+If you reel in a salmon or rockfish, we’ll clean it, cook it, and serve it however you’d like: grilled, pan-seared, or baked.

 Reserve Your Spot – And Save Room for Dessert